 Dr. Mayer is a seasoned world traveler.
 She often combines adventure travel, cultural learning and the application of learning to professional practice.
 Her concern for the people she has met in developing countries led her to join several Giving Circles to increase economic opportunities in Nicaragua through the use of micro-lending programs and improve safety at a floating hospital on Tonle Sap Lake in Cambodia.
 Close to home, she has helped to create a community endowment fund and leads an effort to build capacity in the nonprofit agencies in the county where she lives.

-Deborah Wilds is the Chief Operating Officer of the College Success Foundation (CSF).
-The foundation has over 12 years of proven experience inspiring underserved, low-income students to finish high school, and providing the unique integrated system of support and scholarships they need to graduate college and succeed in life.
+Prior to retirement, Deborah Wilds served as the President and Chief Operating Officer of the College Success Foundation (CSF).
+CSF’s mission is to inspire underserved, low-income students to finish high school and to provide them with the supports and scholarships they need to graduate college and succeed in life.

-Prior to 2006, Dr. Wilds was a senior program officer for education at the Bill & Melinda Gates Foundation, where she led efforts for the Gates Millennium Scholars Program, Gates Cambridge Scholars, and Washington State Achievers Program.
-She also oversaw the early college initiative creating 250 new early college high schools.
+Dr. Wilds also worked as a senior program officer for education at the Bill & Melinda Gates Foundation, where she led efforts for the Gates Millennium Scholars Program, Gates Cambridge Scholars, and Washington State Achievers Program.
+She also oversaw the early college initiative creating 250 new early college high schools across the country.

-Dr. Wilds served as the deputy director of the American Council on Education's (ACE) Office of Minorities in Higher Education, in Washington, D.C.
+Prior to her tenure at the Gates Foundation, Dr. Wilds was the deputy director of the American Council on Education's (ACE) Office of Minorities in Higher Education, in Washington, D.C.
 She has co-authored several books, written more than 20 articles, and co-authored ACE’s Annual Status Report on Minorities in Higher Education.
 She was the co-founder and chair of the Board of Directors of New Era Education, an independent school and pre-school located in Baltimore, Maryland.

-In 2013, she was appointed to the Washington State Board of Education, and additionally, currently serves on the boards of the College Success Foundation - DC, Washington State Mentors, Philanthropy Northwest, College Spark, The Corporation for Enterprise Development, UW Bothell Advisory, and the Seattle University Board of Regents.
+In 2013, she was appointed to the Washington State Board of Education.
+She also serves on the boards of College Success Foundation, Washington State Mentors, College Spark Washington, The Corporation for Enterprise Development, and the Seattle University Board of Regents.

-Dr. Wilds has a Ph.D. in Education Policy, Planning, and Administration from the University of Maryland at College Park; a master’s degree from Howard University; and a bachelor’s degree from California State University, San Diego.
+Dr. Wilds has a Ph.D. in Education Policy, Planning, and Administration from the University of Maryland at College Park; an M.S. degree from Howard University; and a B.S. degree from California State University, San Diego.

 After serving as a language Arts, history, physical education instructor and coach in the Puyallup School District for thirteen years, Judy Jennings left public education to design and implement the Junior High program and curriculum for Puyallup Valley Christian School (now Cascade Christian Schools) in 1982.